-Number of Grand River Health employees not to comply with vaccination mandate ‘unknown’

-“We do have individuals who have filed exemptions,” Chief Experience Officer Kenda Spaulding said Tuesday.
-“We have individuals who are still uncertain.
-I wish I knew; we’re all eager to know.”

-Grand River Health’s protocol is in compliance with the emergency mandate enacted Aug.
-30 by the state board of health.
-The policy was prompted by a letter sent to the board by Gov. Jared Polis requesting immediate consideration of a vaccination mandate.
+UPDATE: Vaccination mandate prompts exemption requests at Grand River Health

+Another reason some Grand River employees are skeptical of the vaccine pertains to misinformation, Coleman said.

+“There’s a lot of misinformation on the internet about pregnancy and vaccinations, that it would cost sterility,” he said.
+“So a lot of our younger employees are really concerned about the ability to have a family someday, which, you know, they need to just look into it further.”

-The order requires all employees, direct contractors and support staff in licensed health care settings to receive their first COVID-19 vaccination by Sept.
+According to the order put in place by the state board of health, all employees, director contactors and support staff in the licensed medical community must receive their first COVID-19 vaccination by Sept.
 30 and be fully vaccinated by Oct.
 31.

+Among the more than 640 employees at Grand River, at least 85-90% have been vaccinated, Coleman said.
+But, despite the numbers supposedly being unknown at this time, there still remains the potential for some employees to opt out of the vaccination and vacate their positions.

+“We’re gonna feel the stress, we’re gonna feel the pressure, but we have dedicated staff that have consistently gone above and beyond throughout this pandemic to make sure that this community is cared for,” Coleman said.

-Spaulding said employees who choose not to receive their first dose by Sept.
+Chief Experience Officer Kenda Spaulding said Tuesday employees who choose not to receive their first dose by Sept.
 30 are allowed an extra 14-day grace period to reconsider.

-The only way hospital employees can avoid the vaccination requirement is to apply for and be granted an exemption from hospital administration.
+Meanwhile, the only way hospital employees can avoid the vaccination requirement and keep their jobs is to apply for and be granted an exemption from hospital administration.
 Exemptions can be granted for either medical or religious reasons.

-Most organized religions allow vaccinations.
-Christian Science, however, questions vaccinations and can see them as problematic, according to ChristianScience.com.
+The number of Grand River employees who’ve submitted requests for medical exemptions has not been revealed.
+Though most organized religions allow vaccinations, Christian Science questions vaccinations and can see them as problematic, according to ChristianScience.com.

-As of Wednesday, about 85% of the more than 640 employees at Grand River Health are vaccinated, Spaulding said.
-Doctors continue to have one-on-one conversations with employees who are reluctant to get vaccinated.

 Over at Valley View Hospital in Glenwood Springs, the anticipated number of employees to opt out of vaccines is more clear.
-At least 79 Valley View employees are anticipated not to receive their first dose by Sept.
+At least three dozen Valley View employees are anticipated not to receive their first dose by Sept.
 30.

 These employees plan to hold a walk-out event at Valley View at 11 a.m.
 Friday.

-Note: UPDATE: Vaccination mandate prompts exemption requests at Grand River Health